hardwarelayer/tientn-jboard-game/README.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License below for more details.

+## Demo map:

+Currently I use the TripleA's map "THE RISING SUN Game" "Design by Sieg"

+I will create my own map soon.

+So the credit of the current demo map and units images belong to Sieg.

 #### Additional permission under GNU GPL version 3 section 7

 If you modify this Program, or any covered work, by linking or combining it with any